in

 Paleo Diet Food List

-Here is a list of foods that you can eat and the foods you need to avoid while following paleo diet
+Here is a list of foods that you can eat and the foods you need to avoid while following a paleo diet

 Here is a 1000 Kcal Paleo Diet Meal Plan